ximarketing/ximarketing.github.io/server/intranet/README.md

 Never link a private card to an absolute public game URL, broaden the session cookie to `.ximarketing.ai`, or expose a game container port on the host.

+A/B Test Showdown is served under `/games/ab-test/` from an isolated container on the dedicated internal `ximarketing_ab_test_private` network.
+It uses same-origin WebSocket transport at `/games/ab-test/socket.io`; Socket.IO and QR-code assets are bundled locally rather than loaded from a CDN.
+The game has no separate password.
+Each new session preserves the factual winner for every experiment while randomly swapping its visible A/B position, with exactly six A and six B answers in the twelve-round deck.

+The A/B card and proxy route are one optional feature profile, delimited by the `XIMARKETING AB TEST FEATURE` markers in `portal.py` and `Caddyfile.proxy.example`.
+Keep exactly one complete marker pair in each source file. `intranet-feature-profile.sh` is the sole renderer for those blocks;
+installers and updaters must not duplicate or hand-edit the feature state.

+Every protected asset still performs a server-side session check.
+The gateway auth-check capacity and portal queue are sized for up to 100 already signed-in classroom players.
+Cold password logins behind one shared campus IP remain limited to five attempts per IP per minute, so students should sign in before the session begins; the higher auth-check capacity does not relax that limit.

+The host page's QR code links directly to the protected player page.
+The portal accepts only a small allowlist of same-origin game entry paths as a login return destination, so a player who scans before signing in returns to the player page after login without creating an open redirect.

 Authentication is checked when an event stream is opened.
 Existing streams cannot be re-checked mid-connection, so Caddy caps them at one hour; the client then reconnects and is authenticated again.
 Logging out or changing the